diegovalle/death.index/README.md

 [SINAIS](http://sinais.salud.gob.mx/basesdedatos/index.html#estatica)

-If for some reason the files are not downloaded you can download them manually and place the files in the "ssa-database" directory.
+If for some reason the files are not downloaded automatically you can download them manually and place the files in the "ssa-database" directory.
 The files you need to dowload are:

 [2004](http://www.sinais.salud.gob.mx/descargas/zip/def2004.zip)